CMMS Audit Log: Track Changes to Work Orders, Assets & More

 What is an audit log in CMMS?

 A CMMS audit log is an automatically generated, tamper-proof record of every significant action taken inside the maintenance management system.
-It captures who performed each action, what changed, and when — for all events including asset creation, work order updates, PM plan modifications, user changes, and workflow edits.
+It captures who performed each action, what changed, and when.

 What changes does a CMMS audit log record?